meringu/terraform-bucket-registry/README.md

 ## Example

 There is an end-to-end example implemented with `docker-compose`.
+This runs on every push to a branch in GitHub actions.

 This example does the following:
 - Build an example Terraform Provider.